mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/operations/Backing-up/index.md

    _Figure 3. - Backing Up to S3 compatible storage

-'backup-s3' plan would execute all the three aforementioned tasks serially.
+'backup' plan would execute all the three aforementioned tasks serially.